On monochromatic arm exponents for 2D critical percolation: The set of winding angles

 For the purpose of the proof of Proposition~\ref{prp:interval}, we will need a slight variation of the lemma, where the hypothesis of finiteness of the intersections between paths is replaced with the assumption that the paths considered are all polygonal lines.
-The proof is exactly the same though, and does not even require any additional notation: whenever two paths, say $\gamma_k$ and $\delta_{k'}$, coincide along a line segment, the definition of $\Gamma_k$ amounts to considering some of the endpoints of this segment as intersections, which in other words is equivalent to shifting $\gamma_k$ by an infinitesimal amount towards the exterior of the wedge used to define $\mathcal T_k$ in order to recover finiteness.

-\begin{proof}[Proof of Proposition~\ref{prp:interval}] The previous Lemma is stated with particular curves on which a surgery can be done, but it can obviously be applied to more general cases through a homeomorphism of the annulus.
-The general statement is then the following (roughly speaking): Assuming the existence of two families of $j$ arms with different enough winding angles, it is possible to produce a third family using the same endpoints as the first one but with a slightly larger winding angle.
+The proof is exactly the same though, and does not even require any additional notation: whenever two paths, say $\gamma_k$ and $\delta_{k'}$, coincide along a line segment, the definition of $\Gamma_k$ amounts to considering some of the endpoints of this segment as intersections, which in other words is equivalent to shifting $\gamma_k$ by an infinitesimal amount toward the exterior of the wedge used to define $\mathcal T_k$ in order to recover finiteness. \begin{pf*}{Proof of Proposition~\ref{prp:interval}} The previous lemma is stated with particular curves on which a surgery can be done, but it can obviously be applied to more general cases through a homeomorphism of the annulus.
+The general statement is then the following (roughly speaking): assuming the existence of two families of $j$ arms with different enough winding angles, it is possible to produce a third family using the same endpoints as the first one but with a slightly larger winding angle.

 We are now ready to prove Proposition~\ref{prp:interval}.
-Consider a configuration in which one can find two families of crossings, say $(\lambda_k)$ and $(\lambda'_k)$, in such a way that for every $k$, the difference between the winding angles of $\lambda_k$ and $\lambda'_k$ is at least $2\pi$.
-Let $\alpha_0$ be the minimal angle in the first family, and apply the topological lemma with $\delta_k = \lambda_k$ and $\gamma_k = \lambda'_k$: One obtains a new family of pairwise disjoint paths $(\lambda^1_k)$, which share the same family of endpoints as the $(\lambda_k)$, the endpoint of $\lambda_k^1$ being that of $\lambda_{k+1}$ (with the obvious convention that $j+1=1$).
+Consider a configuration in which one can find two families of crossings, say $(\lambda_k)$ and $(\lambda'_k)$, in such a way that for every~$k$, the difference between the winding angles of $\lambda_k$ and $\lambda'_k$ is at least $2\pi$.
+Let $\alpha_0$ be the minimal angle in the first family, and apply the topological lemma with $\delta_k = \lambda_k$ and $\gamma_k = \lambda'_k$: one obtains a new family of pairwise disjoint paths $(\lambda^1_k)$, which share the same family of endpoints as the $(\lambda_k)$, the endpoint of $\lambda_k^1$ being that of $\lambda_{k+1}$ (with the obvious convention that $j+1=1$).